-“To be loved by our guests”, is the mission of the Lotte Legend Hotel, says Mr Hide Ishiyama, General Manager.
-Legend is located in District 1, Ho Chi Minh City, Vietnam (or as the locals prefer, Saigon).
-Eleven years old, the hotel is Legend by name and legendary by reputation, not to mention its fantastic location, right next to the Saigon River and in the heart of the tourist area, it is one of the very few, ‘truly’ five star hotels in Ho Chi Minh City.
+“We want our guests to be comfortable and happy, like at home”, is the mission of the Lotte Legend Hotel, says Mr Hugh, Marketing Manager.
+Lotte Legend is located in District 1, Ho Chi Minh City, Vietnam (or as the locals prefer, Saigon).
+18 years old, the hotel is Legend by name and legendary by reputation, not to mention its fantastic location, right next to the Saigon River and in the heart of the tourist area, it is one of the very few, ‘truly’ five star hotels in Ho Chi Minh City.

 When shown to our riverside room after a friendly and efficient check-in we did the important travellers test.
 The beds revealed a five star crisp, ‘white linen’ experience and the oversized pillows were completely seductive.

 The bathroom was exceptionally clean with a washlet toilet (as found in most Japanese hotels).
 Later, to our pleasant surprise we found the toilet seat to be heated for that added comfort and just one of the little luxuries that makes this hotel stand out from the rest.
 The bathroom product range was extensive only to be exceeded by the large sumptuous white bath towels.
-Mr. Ishiyama, says he is very proud of his staff and his executive house keeper, with good reason.
+The management here is very proud of its staff and the executive housekeeper, with good reason.

 We could almost reach out and touch the Saigon River.
 This river is no Venice of the East like the Chayo Prayer River in Bangkok, but still provides guests unique scenic value.
 Heavily laden barges slowly creep amongst the tourist dinner cruisers which have their party lights ablaze like a Hollywood set, while their passengers enjoy the neon accentuated views of Ho Chi Min City.